 Rich in heritage, abundant in wildlife and tropical charm, Kerala will give you that relaxing, laid-back vacation, that you are looking forward to.
 So let’s start with my first favourite out of the top 5 holiday destinations in Kerala, and that is…

-Located in the Kasargod district on the west coast of Kerala (about one and a half-hour drive from Mangalore) Bekal boasts of many scenic attractions and offbeat holiday experience.
+Located in the Kasargod district on the west coast of Kerala (about one and a half hour’s drive from Mangalore) Bekal boasts many scenic attractions and offbeat holiday experiences.

 Attractions like the Bekal Fort, a feisty beach and calm backwaters moreover always add to the experience.
 Enjoy the sun-kissed beaches from Bekkal Cliff and coconut palms that sway in the breeze with a view of the emerald ocean on the horizon.
 And if you’re planning a short visit only, look no further than staying at Taj Bekal.

 Spread across 26 acres of beautiful open space, with an amazing view of the sea & backwaters, Taj Bekal is a visual delight.
 I have stayed there once and loved the experience.
 So yea, Bakal, and Taj Bakal remain one of my top favorite holiday destinations in India

 Thekkady is home to Kerala’s largest tiger reserve.
 The Periyar Tiger Reserve is also home to the Indian elephant, deer, wild boars, and lion-tailed macaques.

 Enjoy the popular boat rides in this park and stock up on spices and herbs when you pass by the spice town of Kumily.
 The reserve is known for its treks and walks as it encompasses most of Thekkady.